madhavlab/wissap23.madhavlab.com/cfa.md

 - 25th November 2023 - Registration of Authors
 - 30th November 2023 - Camera Ready Submission Deadline

+## Camera Ready

+For preparing camera-ready submissions, please follow these guidelines:

+- The poster area includes poster boards which are suitable for A0 size posters in portrait orientation.
+- In addition, sufficient push tacks or Velcro adhesive will be provided for mounting the posters.
+The presenters have time to mount their poster during the transition prior to each session.
+- Please remove your poster at the end of your allocated session.
+Posters left mounted to the boards after end of the session will be removed and disposed.

 ## Travel Support

 As a part of the commitments to foster diversity and inclusion and to support early-career members of the Audio Processing/MIR community, we are pleased to offer several financial support opportunities for authors of the accepted abstracts.
 To apply submit the <a href="https://forms.office.com/r/1QivCDzXi9" target="_blank" class="btn btn-primary custom-button">Travel Grants</a> form before 20th November 2023.